mikaelvesavuori/bedrock-rag-demo/README.md

 However, **the actual chunking function will only currently do anything with `TXT` files**.
 Feel free to extend this with PDF parsing and whatever you might need.
 It's not too complicated, and this repo is about showing the principles in a working minimal way, so I've not felt any need to over-invest here and now.

-To start the process of embedding vectors on document data, simply upload one of the provided documents (or any other such document).
-There is a TXT and a PDF file with the essentially the same content, located in the `data` directory.
+To start the process of embedding vectors on document data, simply upload one of the provided documents (or any other such document) to your buckets `documents` folder.
+There is a TXT and a PDF file, with essentially the same content, located in the `data` directory.

 ### Asking questions